antonc42/cs406-project/DOC.md

 # Configure BIND

+## Basic Configuration

-This will enable a basic config of the BIND DNS server.
-No zones or custom settings will be configured beyond the basic necessary ones.
-For additional configuration and best security practices, see later sections.
+This is the minimum configuration needed for the BIND server to start and run as a basic caching DNS server.
+Additional configuration and security settings can be found in later sections.

 1. Create the new config file.
 Press the 'i' key to enter insert mode.
  ```